adamwasiak/blacksmith-art/README.md

 -**Concept** the key concept was to create a simple, eye pleasing website, with a well-balanced contrasts and color.

--**Colors** and background- the colors are primarily grey and light grey in terms of fonts and background.
+-**Colors and background**- the colors are primarily grey and light grey in terms of fonts and background.

 -**Typography** – I have selected font “Dancing Script” with sans-serif as a fall-back font for logo and welcome message on the website.
 The specific font of “Dancing Script” was sourced from Google Fonts library.